anokidev/malange/README.md

-# Malange Syntax
+# Malange

-Malange is supposed to be a template language that is not just powerful as a template language, but can act like a front-end template language, e.g. Svelte.
+Malange is supposed to be a template language that is not just a generic template language, but can act like a front-end template language, e.g. Svelte.

 The goal of Malange is: